desert layouts and multi-million dollar projects, there are a few reminders

 Steeped in tradition, the Wigwam’s three 18-hole championship golf courses offer a diversity that cannot be matched by any other Arizona resort.
 Here, the golf enthusiast has their pick of not just one or two courses, but three 18-hole courses — 54 holes of championship golf including two courses designed by the legendary Robert Trent Jones, Sr. And, in true Wigwam style, each course — The Gold, The Blue and The Red — offers a unique challenge that adds spice and variety to one’s stay at this timeless and relaxing retreat.

-Forrest Richardson & Associates was asked to remodel the Gold and Blue Courses in 2004.
-The goal was to restore The Robert Trent Jones, Sr. attributes and being the course back into favor among visitors to the Arizona desert.
-Richardson had previously remodeled several holes of the Wigwam’s Red Course, an original design by Red Lawrence.
+We were asked to remodel the Gold and Blue Courses in 2004.
+The goal was to restore The Robert Trent Jones, Sr. attributes and bring the course back into favor among visitors to the Arizona desert.
+We had previously remodeled several holes of the Wigwam’s Red Course, an original design by Red Lawrence.
 Lawrence worked for William Flynn, golf architect of Shinnecock Hills, Cherry Hills and Merion.

 Richardson attacked the Gold and Blue Course project by looking at revenue and opportunities lost on the constrained courses.
 For example, there were no decent practice facilities nor any decent area to host pre- or post-tournament activities.
 Richardson pushed the envelope.
 The eventual plan embodied a full range of practice and event venues, while preserving the legacy of Robert Trent Jones, Sr.